-- Community Development CTED provides guidance, technical assistance, and financial assistance to Washington's cities and counties in the areas of housing, public works, growth management, and social programs. - Economic Development CTED provides guidance, and technical and financial assistance to economic development agencies, as well as approved individual developments.
-2. CTED's Energy Division Has Appeared in Support of the Proposed Project One of CTED's many programs is its Energy Division.
-In accordance with its statutory mandate, the Energy Division advises the governor and legislature on energy related matters and performs other energy-related functions such as coordination of the state energy strategy.
-RCW 43.21F.045; RCW 43.330.904.
-The legislature has provided statutory direction to the Energy Division through Washington's energy policy, which states in pertinent part that "[t]he development and use of a diverse array of energy resources with emphasis on renewable energy resources shall be encouraged...."
+Community Development - CTED provides guidance, technical assistance, and 1 financial assistance to Washington's cities and counties in the areas of housing, 2 3 public works, growth management, and social programs.
+4 Economic Development - CTED provides guidance, and technical and financial 5 assistance to economic development agencies, as well as approved individual 6 developments.
+2. 7 CTED's Energy Division Has Appeared in Support of the Proposed Project One of CTED's many programs is its Energy Division.
+In accordance with its statutory 8 9 mandate, the Energy Division advises the governor and legislature on energy related matters and performs other energy-related functions such as coordination of the state energy strategy.
+10 RCW 43.21F.045; RCW 43.330.904.
+11 12 The legislature has provided statutory direction to the Energy Division through Washington's energy policy, which states in pertinent part that "[t]he development and use of a 13 diverse array of energy resources with emphasis on renewable energy resources shall be 14 encouraged...."
 RCW 43.21F.015(1).
-CTED's Energy Division has appeared in this proceeding in support of the proposed project: CTED Energy Division supports the Sagebrush Power Partners, LLC's [a]pplication ... as consistent with state energy policy that is to encourage renewable energy resources according to the state energy strategy and RCW 43.21F.015(1).3 3.
+15 CTED's Energy Division has appeared in this proceeding in support of the proposed 16 17 project: 18 CTED Energy Division supports the Sagebrush Power Partners, LLC's [a]pplication ... as consistent with state energy policy that is to encourage 19 renewable energy resources according to the state energy strategy and RCW 43.21F.015(1).3 203.
 Councilmember Richard Fryhling.
+21 In December 2001, CTED selected Richard Fryhling as its appointee to the Council.
+22 Councilmember Fryhling has over thirty years of experience working in government on 23 planning, community development, and economic development issues, with a career equally 24 divided between state and local government service.
+He has worked for CTED as a planner, 25 3 Notice of Appearance; Notice of Intention to Participate as Intervenor and Preliminary Statement of 26 Issues by Washington State Department of Community, Trade & Economic Development.